wmcnamara/unity-octree/README.md

 # Please Note
 This **IS NOT** a standalone and generic Unity octree library.
 Intended to be used as a reference or resource to implement Octrees yourself.

+Some of the code is a bit mediocre, and needs work.
+Keep this in mind